Lake Union: Recreation

 Lake Union's proximity to and scenic views of the central Seattle and University District skylines make it a popular recreational spot.
-Seaplanes operated by Kenmore Air and Seattle Seaplanes land and take off from the lake throughout the day.
+Seaplane operated by Kenmore Air and Seattle Seaplanes land and take off from the lake throughout the day.
 Pleasure boats from Lake Washington pass through on their way to Puget Sound.
 The Center for Wooden Boats holds a yearly wooden boat festival, while the annual Seattle Boat Show at the end of January demonstrates seacraft for sale on actual waters, in addition to its displays in the concourse of Lumen Field.
 The world-famous Duck Dodge sailboat races are run on Lake Union each Tuesday during the summer.
 Rowers in sweep and sculling boats use the lake year-round.
-Paddle boarding and kayaking are also popular on this lake.
+Paddleboarding and kayaking are also popular on this lake.

 Parks

 Gas Works Park is the largest park on Lake Union and the most popular for Seattleites and visitors.
 It is the venue for summer concerts and Seattle's major Fourth of July fireworks show.
 Other parks ring the lake, clockwise around the compass from Gas Works which is nearly due north: North Passage Point Park, South Passage Point Park, Fairview Park, Terry Pettus Park, and South Lake Union Park.